Middle-earth: Shadow of Mordor: Setting

 Shadow of Mordor is based on Tolkien's Middle-earth legendarium and Peter Jackson's movie franchise.
-The game takes place in the 60-year gap between the events of Jackson's The Hobbit and The Lord of the Rings.
+The game takes place in the 60-year gap between the events of Tolkien's The Hobbit and The Lord of the Rings.
 The family of Talion (voiced and motion captured by Troy Baker), a ranger of Gondor responsible for guarding the Black Gate of Mordor, is killed by the armies of Sauron, but Talion is revived with "wraith-like abilities" and heads into Mordor to exact his revenge.
 Mordor is not yet a barren wasteland in this story.
 The player will encounter Gollum (voiced by Liam O'Brien).
 Talion discovers that the wraith who revived him is Celebrimbor (voiced by Alastair Duncan), the greatest Elven smith master of the Second Age, who also seeks revenge against Sauron.